Advertisement

 Step 4 — Check Your Licence

 In Australia, driving a truck without the correct licence class is a serious offence that can void your insurance and result in significant fines.
-If you don't hold the required licence, you have two options: hire a licensed driver from SCTR, or step down to a vehicle class your current licence covers.
+If you don't hold the required licence, hire a licensed driver from SCTR, or step down to a vehicle class your current licence covers.

 Special Use Cases

 Construction Sites: Tipper trucks, flatbeds, and heavy rigids dominate on-site.
-Consider whether you need a crane truck for heavy plant equipment.
+Consider a crane truck for heavy plant equipment.

-Event Logistics: Stage equipment, AV gear, and market stalls typically suit medium rigids or curtain-side vans for weather protection.
+Event Logistics: Stage equipment and AV gear typically suit medium rigids or curtain-side vans for weather protection.

 Ready to Book?